pexpalacios/Webserver/README.md

 cd Webserver && make
 ```

-Here, your can run Webserver with a .conf file or your choosing as an argument (it must comply with the same rules as a NGINX .conf file), or run it without arguments (/config/default.conf file will be used)
+Here, your can run Webserver with a .conf file of your choosing as an argument (it must comply with the same rules as a NGINX .conf file), or run it without arguments and use the default configuration (/config/default.conf file will be used)

 Run with your desired .conf file